Cambodian

 This section maps Cambodian vowel sounds to common graphemes in the Khmer orthography.

-Sounds in the left-most column are produced after an ɑ-class consonant; the middle column vowels are produced after an ɔ-class consonant; and the right-hand column contains independent vowels.
+Items indicate whether a sound is produced after an a-class or o-class consonant.
 The dotted circle indicates the location of the consonant relative to the vowel sign; if there are 2 circles, the vowel is used only in closed syllables.
+Vowels are followed by a glottal stop in stressed syllables, but not in unstressed.

 Plain vowels